 What’s a Night Guard?

-If your teeth grinding guard is uncomfortable, you won’t want to wear it.
-Even if you make the conscious choice to wear your night guard, you may unconsciously remove it while you sleep if it’s uncomfortable.
+While over-the-counter night guards are available, they often fall short in terms of effectiveness and comfort.
+Let’s be honest, if your is uncomfortable, you won’t want to wear it.
+Even if you make the conscious choice to wear the device, you may unconsciously remove it while you sleep if it’s uncomfortable.

 Do I Have Bruxism?

-To get an official diagnosis of bruxism, you’ll need to schedule an appointment with our Kalamazoo dentist.
+To get an official diagnosis, you’ll need to schedule an appointment with our local night guard dentist.

 How Do I Get a Custom Night Guard?